elldritch/fRPC/doc/DESIGN.md

 ### User interface

-Within Factorio, sensors are assigned a UUID when they're created.
-Players can also assign a human-friendly name string to the sensor.
-Names must be unique.
+Within Factorio, sensors are identified by the ID of the circuit network to which they are connected.

 Externally, the HTTP API provides these routes:

 ```
-# List basic information about sensors, including a map of sensor names to IDs.
+# List basic information about sensors.
 GET /sensors

 # List detailed information about a sensor's current values.